Everybody loves a wonder goal and over the years, the Premier League has gifted spectators with a wide range of jaw-dropping efforts.

 The goal: Another Wigan member from the 2009/10 season, Mayor Figueroa showed brilliantly quick thinking in taking a free-kick from just inside his own half which floated over Thomas Sorensen into the back of the net.

 Figueroa left Wigan for Hull City in 2013 but would return to the Latics a year later on loan.
 Following that, the Honduran joined MLS side Colorado Rapids for five months before moving to FC Dallas in 2016.
-The defender made 66 appearances for FC Dallas before joining Houston Dynamo in January 2019.
+The defender made 66 appearances for FC Dallas before joining Houston Dynamo in January 2019 – leaving in the recent January transfer window.

 6. Oussama Assaidi (STOKE vs Chelsea 2013)